 Vice President of Strategy

 Lynn Harsh is Vice President of Strategy for State Policy Network and a member of the Leadership Development Initiative team, as well as the Advance Policy Team.
-Ms. Harsh is the co-founder and former chief executive officer of Washington State's Freedom Foundation (formerly Evergreen Freedom Foundation).
-She is the leader of the Leadership Development Initiative Team.
+Ms. Harsh is the co-founder and former chief executive officer of Washington State's Freedom Foundation where game-changing research, litigation, community outreach, and communications initiatives were realized.

 Leadership Development Initiative Team